JaidenCyberSec/JaidenCyberSec/JohnTheRipper-Labs/Lab5/README.md

 - Weak passwords like `kingdom` are easily cracked using public wordlists.
 - NTLM hashes are fast to compute and vulnerable to dictionary attacks.
 - Always use strong, unique, randomly generated passwords in practice.

+---
+🛡️ Disclaimer
+This lab was performed in a controlled and ethical environment for educational purposes only.
+Do not use these techniques on systems or data without proper authorization.

+©️ Copyright
+© 2025 Jaiden.
+All rights reserved.
+Unauthorized reproduction or distribution of this lab walkthrough is prohibited.